vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 - public_abstract, default_final
 - strictfp_final, public_strictfp, default_strictfp

 Final Classes - class can't be subclassed.
 Abstract Classes - can never be instantiated.

+Static members are shared across all instantiations of a class, static members are independent of any type parameters.

 ### Interface